 At check-in, you’ll need to provide your Burning Man ticket or order confirmation number, along with a photo ID.
 All passengers are required to present valid, legal, unexpired, government-issued photo identification.
 For US citizens, that usually means either a passport or a driver’s license.
 For non-US citizens, that usually means a passport.

-Upon arrival at the Black Rock City Airport, if Burning Man Gate staff determine that you do not have a valid event ticket, Burning Man requires that a Burner Express Air flight transport you back to Reno or your point of origin.
+Upon arrival at the Black Rock City Airport, if Burning Man Gate staff determine that you do not have a valid event ticket, Burning Man requires that a Burner Express Air flight transport you back to Reno.

 Burner Express Air operates out of Atlantic Aviation on the east side of Reno/Tahoe International Airport.
 Please look for the Burner Express Air signs to check in.